path-pattern-finder/path-pattern-finder.github.io/README.md

-**path-pattern finder** is a Java library (and basic command line app) to find patterns in a list of strings or paths, using a particular set of rules.
+**path-pattern finder** is a Java library to find patterns in a list of strings or paths, using a particular set of rules.
+A basic command-line app also exists.

-It is useful when you wish to translate a set of file-paths into their constant and non-constant (variable) components.
+One can translate a set of file-paths into their constant and non-constant (variable) components.